+The Town Plan provides guidance for elected and appointed officials and citizens charged with decision making for Halifax.
 Effective implementation of the Town Plan requires careful consideration and action by the townspeople, Selectboard, Planning Commission and other organizations.
-Among the many available methods for successfully implementing the Town Plan are the following:
+The first steps in putting the Plan into effect are to follow the Policies and pursue the Recommendations for action contained in the Plan.
+Among the many additional available methods for successfully implementing the Town Plan are the following: